 Current Federal Debt and Deficit

-Every month the U.S. Treasury releases data on the federal budget, including the current deficit or surplus.
-The following contains budget data for March 2025, the sixth month of fiscal year (FY) 2025.
+Every month, the U.S. Treasury releases data on the federal budget, including the current deficit or surplus.
+The following contains budget data for July 2025, the tenth month of fiscal year (FY) 2025.

 Current Federal Deficit